randomjohn/caretdemo2/Readme.md

 Upstate Analytics Meetup Group discussion on the caret package
 ==============================================================

-This repository contains all the files used at the Upstate Analytics Meetup Group on March ?, 2015.
+This repository contains all the files used at the Upstate Data Science Meetup Group on January 13, 2016.
 The purpose of the discussion was to introduce the caret package, a package designed for machine learning using the [R](http://www.r-project.org) package.

 ## Data